htoomik/employee-registry/README.md

 - Data validation
 - Thread-safe data storage

+## Try it out

+### Prerequisites

+- Install .NET 8

+### Run the application

+1. Run the application in your favourite IDE or using `dotnet run` from the `EmployeeRegistry.API` folder
+2. Go to http://localhost:5000/swagger/index.html to see details for the endpoints and try them out

 ## Design principles

 - Aiming at something that could be used as a basic template project for e.g. a microservice.